dmsmidt/redmine-plus/README.md

     - Directly start/stop/pause timer from a task.
     - Visually show the timer status for the active task.
     - Sticky toolbar.
+    - Colored rows based on the story status.
 - Full issue view
     - Always show all fields in the "Change properties " fieldset (no more clicking on "more").
     - On update, prefill the parent (story) ID in the log comment field.